DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.WebAssembly/Readme.md

 8. Create login components.
 To do this, create a `LoginDisplay.razor` file inside the `Shared` folder.
 In this file, implement the following functionality:
    - Use the `AuthorizeView` component to display either the `Login` or `Logout` component.
    - Handle the `Logout` event.
-   - Display user profile information in a `DXPopup` component.
+   - Display user profile information in a `DxPopup` component.

    _Shared/LoginDisplay.razor_:
    ```razor